-AG ¶ 19 describes five conditions that could raise security concerns and may be disqualifying in this case:
+AG \P 19 describes five conditions that could raise security concerns and may be disqualifying in this case:

-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; - (c) a history of not meeting financial obligations; - (e) consistent spending beyond one's means or frivolous or irresponsible spending, which may be indicated by excessive indebtedness, significant negative cash flow, a history of late payments or of non-payment, or other negative financial indicators; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.
+(a) inability to satisfy debts;

+(b) unwillingness to satisfy debts regardless of the ability to do so;

+(c) a history of not meeting financial obligations;

+(e) consistent spending beyond one's means or frivolous or irresponsible spending, which may be indicated by excessive indebtedness, significant negative cash flow, a history of late payments or of non-payment, or other negative financial indicators; and

+(f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.

-Applicant has a history of financial distress.
-For the past ten years, she has experienced financial hardship.
-In 2007, Applicant filed for Chapter 7 bankruptcy, and her debts were discharged.
-Just ten years later in April 2017, she had accumulated so much debt that she could not afford to pay it and had to file for Chapter 13 bankruptcy.
-Admittedly, she missed some work due to her heart attack, which in turn affected her income.
-However, Applicant's major problem is obviously the fact that she spends more money than she has, and does not live within her means.
-She has not shown a pattern of financial responsibility.
-Although she states that she is now paying her debt by following the Chapter 13 plan, her debt is excessive, and it will be many years before she is even close to resolving the debt.
+Applicant has a history of financial distress brought on by multiple periods of unemployment, job lay-offs and two divorces.
+Applicant has been unable to afford to pay her delinquent debts, and thus has not shown a pattern of financial responsibility.
+Although she states that she is now paying some of her debt, her debt remains excessive, and it will be many years before she is even close to resolving the debt.
 There is nothing in the record to show that her spending habits have changed or that she will not get into this problem again.
 These facts establish prima facie support for the foregoing disqualifying conditions, and shift the burden to Applicant to mitigate those concerns.